spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 META Block
 ~~~~~~~~~~

-When a configuration file is to be ingested into CRDS, there is another key
+When a parameter file is to be ingested into CRDS, there is another key
-required, ``meta``, which defines the information needed by CRDS to select a
+required, ``meta``, which defines the information needed by CRDS parameter file
-configuration file.
-A basic reference configuration will look as follows:
+selection.
+A basic reference parameter file will look as follows:

 .. code-block:: yaml